Skip to content

 stack.ts

-// TypeScript does not have a built-in stack class, so Array can be used as a stack
+// TypeScript does not have a built-in stack class, can use Array as a stack

 const stack: number[] = [];